 If you’re cooking the ham on the stovetop, ensure you add enough liquid to cover it and watch it carefully, so it doesn’t boil dry.
 Basting the ham with the pan juices or a little additional liquid will also help keep it moist.

-If your ham turns out mushy, it’s likely because it was overcooked.
+Mushy meat is likely due to overcooking it.
 When cooking ham, use a meat thermometer to check the internal temperature.

 It should be cooked to an internal temperature of 145ºF.
 It will start to dry out and become tough if it gets much above that.

-- 5-8 lb bone-in fully cooked ham I recommend a spiral cut ham
+- 5-8 pounds bone-in fully cooked ham I recommend a spiral cut ham

-- 10 oz Dr. Pepper (can substitute with Mr. Pibb, Cherry Coke, or root beer)
+- 10 ounces Dr. Pepper (can substitute with Mr. Pibb, Cherry Coke, or root beer)